maziac/DeZog/design/ReverseEngineering.md

 1. Start debug session (completely without list file, only object code).
 2. DeZog disassembles part of the code.
 3. The reverse engineer analyzes, steps through the code.
-4. The reverse engineer understood a subroutine and copies the code from the disassembly file to the list file.
+4. The reverse engineer understood a subroutine and copies the code from the disassembly file to the reversed engineered list file (rev.list, a self made file).
 As this is in list file format every line starts with an address.
 5. The reverse engineer adds comments and **changes labels**.
 6. The reverse engineer **presses a button to re-read the list file** without loosing machine state.